 Variations

-- Drizzle melted chocolate on baked and cooled biscuits and sprinkle coarse sea salt on top.
+- Like the almond joy cookies, drizzle melted chocolate on baked and cooled cookies and sprinkle coarse sea salt on top.

 - Stir in mini chocolate chips into the dough.